 Goji berry is a nutrient-dense and antioxidents-rich berry eaten for it’s nutritional and medicinal values.
 The codonopsis root, also called the “poor man’s ginseng”, is a very important tonic that’s suitable for all body types.

 Don’t get thrown off by the nickname “poor man’s ginseng”, and think it’s not a valuable medicine.
 Codonopsis root is similar to ginseng, however milder in strength, therefore can be consumed by the whole family including little children.
 The same is not true though for ginseng that is powerful but can also be harsh and harmful for certain people.
 Codonopsis root is much cheaper than ginseng, despite great values in toning and strengthening our Qi (energy).
 Codonopsis root is one of the go-to herbs used in many medicinal soups in Chinese families.
 Now the nickname “poor man’s ginseng” totally makes sense, doesn’t it?
 You really don’t have to spend much to benefit from the nourishing codonopsis root.

-- 3 tbsp apple cider vinegar or replace with another mild cooking vinegar
+- 3 tablespoons raw apple cider vinegar or another light-coloured cooking vinegar

 - 3 potatoes

-- 150 g buna-shimeji mushrooms (aka. brown beech mushrooms) or replace with another soup mushroom such as enoki
+- 150 grams buna-shimeji mushrooms (aka. brown beech mushrooms) or another soup mushroom such as enoki or oyster mushrooms

-After the broth has been simmered for at least 6 hours, add potatoes, tomatoes, mushrooms, rice wine, goji berries and salt to taste.
+- After the broth has been simmered for at least 6 hours, add potatoes, tomatoes, mushrooms, rice wine, goji berries and salt to taste.
 I typically use around one and a half tea spoon of salt.
-Simmer for another hour, longer if you wish.
+Simmer for another hour.
+Enjoy!